-- Kids who play multiple sports have less injuries and are more likely to continue playing for a longer time.
+- Kids who play many sports have less injuries and are more likely to continue playing for a longer time.
 Collegiate coaches prefer athletes who have played multiple sports.

 What are the long-term effects for hockey specific specialization?

-If specializing too young, kids miss out on other sport and life opportunities and are more at risk for early burnout.
-There is no question that deliberate practice is necessary to improve skills, but more is not always better.
-By age 14, specializing in hockey is reasonable as the child reaches more skeletal and emotional maturity.
+If kids are specializing too young they may miss out on other sport and life opportunities.
+They also become more risk for early burnout.
+There is no question that deliberate practice is necessary to improve skills.
+But more is not always better.
+By age 14, an athlete is better suited to specialize in hockey because they have reached more skeletal and emotional maturity.

-What would be considered a good cross-training alternative for hockey players?
+What are good cross-training alternative for hockey players?

-Any exercise or sport that works the muscles/tendons/joints in different ways than hockey does.
+Any exercise or sport that works the muscles, tendons and joints in different ways than hockey does.
 Cycling, soccer, lacrosse, tennis, and baseball are good options.
-Dribbling a basketball can help eye-hand coordination that can translate to improved stick-handling skills.
+Dribbling a basketball can help eye-hand coordination, which can help improve stick-handling skills.

-Also, dryland training can be helpful to work on core strength and appropriate stride and squat mechanics as long as there is proper attention to correct form.
+Dryland training can be helpful to work on core strength, stride and squat mechanics as long as there is proper attention to correct form.

 Are there parameters around the number of days an athlete practices (on-ice vs. dryland)?